MDhewei/MOFF/README.md

                                 #   #   #   # # # #   #        #

-    Hi,My name is MOFF, I was designed to predict off-target effects for CRISPR/Cas9!
+    Hi, my name is MOFF.
+I was designed to predict off-target effects for CRISPR/Cas9!

     I have three major functions: 1).
 Predict off-target effects for any given gRNA-target pair.
                                   2).
 Predict genome-wide off-target effects for any sgRNA.